-You might be wondering, there must be laws that takes care of all of this.
+You might be wondering, there must be laws that take care of all of this.
 The good news is, Yes! there are laws, but the bad news is that such laws are very specific to a very few developed countries only.
-And in such countries too, the laws are very limited in their demands off the EMR Vendor.
-Almost all of the queries raised above are not handled by any legislation, which brings us back to the age old idiom, “Caveat Emptor.”
+And in such countries too, the laws are very limited in their demands on the EMR Vendor.
+Almost all of the queries raised above are not handled by any legislation, which brings us back to the age-old idiom, “Caveat Emptor.”
 You need to ask your Vendor, not just about features, and the software, but also about the Infrastructure housing that software.

 You must realize that Infrastructure is not a one-time cost, it is a lifelong commitment for your EMR Vendor, ie recurring bills month after month, year after year.
 This is why a bigger motivation to cut corners on such costs, every penny saved multiplies itself into months and years to yield sizeable savings, at the Client’s expense.

 Here are 5 Questions to ask your EMR Vendor about the IT infrastructure on which you plan to run your Clinic and store the data of your Patient: